YuBinRen/data-compression/README.md

 This project is an implementation of the LZW compression algorithm with BWT encoding that was completed as a final project for one of my algorithms classes.
 My algorithm placed in the top 10 for best <a href="https://en.wikipedia.org/wiki/Data_compression_ratio">compression ratio</a> out of approximately 400 students in the class.

 # Usage
-First build the project with `make`, then either enter input on stdin or provide an input source
+First build the project with `make`, then provide input on stdin or provide an input source.

 ```shell
   ./encode < sample2.txt